SMB Shares Screens

 ---|---|

-No presets | Select to retain control over all Advanced Options settings.
-This option gives users the flexibility to manually configure SMB parameters. |
+No presets | Select to retain control over all Advanced Options setting.
+Users can manually configure the SMB settings and parameters. |

-Default share parameters | The default option when you open the Add SMB screen and to use for any basic SMB share.
-These settings provide a baseline configuration that ensures compatibility and functionality, and allow users to set up shares with commonly implemented options and behaviors. |
+Default share parameters | The default option when you open the Add SMB screen.
+Use for any basic SMB share.
+These settings provide a baseline configuration that ensures compatibility and functionality and allows users to set up shares with commonly implemented options and behaviors. |

 Basic time machine share | Select to set up a basic time machine share.
 This provides a centralized location for users to store and manage system backups. |

 Multi-User time machine | Select to set up a multi-user time machine share.
-This option allows multiple users to use TrueNAS as a centralized backup solution while simultaneously ensuring that each backup users make are kept separate and secure from one another. |
+This option allows multiple users to use TrueNAS as a centralized backup solution while ensuring that each backup is kept separate and secure from the others. |

 Private SMB Datasets and Shares | Select to create a share that maps to a path determined by the username of the authenticated user.
 TrueNAS creates a unique, private dataset matching the user name. |

 SMB WORM.
 Files become read-only via SMB after 5 minutes | The SMB WORM preset only impacts writes over the SMB protocol.
 Before deploying this option in a production environment, determine whether the feature meets your requirements.
-Employing this option, ensures data written to the share cannot be modified or deleted, thus increasing overall data integrity and security. |
+Employing this option ensures data written to the share cannot be modified or deleted, thus increasing overall data integrity and security. |

 Setting | Description |